Your Guide to Immediate Roadside Sanctions (“IRS”) by DUI Lawyers in Alberta

-- IRS: 24-Hour: This sanction is imposed when a peace officer has reasonable grounds to suspect that a driver’s physical or mental ability is affected from consuming drugs, alcohol, or a medical condition.
+- IRS: 24-Hour: This sanction is imposed when a peace officer has reasonable grounds to suspect that a driver has consumed alcohol or drugs or has any medical condition and that it is affecting the driver’s physical or mental ability.

 This sanction requires a lower threshold of evidence for the peace officer but results in a less serious penalty.

 You will be immediately suspended from driving for 24 hours, your vehicle may be seized for 24 hours, and the peace officer may seize your driver’s license.

 Once the 24-hour period expires, the suspension is lifted automatically, and you do not need to reinstate your licence.
 You do, however, need to secure your licence back from the police (if they took it) before you can drive again.

 - IRS: Novice: This sanction is only imposed upon drivers who hold a learner’s license or a probationary license.
 A novice driver is not permitted to have any amount of alcohol in their system, and even a ‘warn’ result on a breathalyzer will result in a penalty.